 In early 2019, Peabody became a signatory to the United Nations Global Compact, the world's largest global corporate sustainability initiative.
 The UN Global Compact provides a universal framework for sustainability in the areas of human rights, labor, environment, and anti-corruption.
-We endeavor to incorporate the UN Global Compact and its principles in our strategy, culture, and operations and will work to support collaborative projects, which advance the broader development goals of the United Nations and are in line with our mission and values.
-We reaffirmed our support of the Ten Principles of the UN Global Compact in the areas of human rights, labor, environment, and anti-corruption.
-We describe our actions to integrate the UN Global Compact and its principles into our business strategy, culture, and operations in our annual Communications on Progress, provided directly via survey beginning in 2023.
+We endeavor to incorporate the UN Global Compact and its principles in our strategy, culture, and operations.
+We support collaborative projects, which advance the broader development goals of the United Nations and are in line with our mission and values.
+We reaffirm our support of the Ten Principles of the UN Global Compact in the areas of human rights, labor, environment, and anti-corruption.
+We will continue to outline our actions and efforts to integrate the UN Global Compact and its principles into our business strategy, culture, and operations in our annual Communications on Progress.